xtruan/sgrun/README.md

-# Sniffles Genomics - Genomic Workflow Automation Tool
+# SGRun - Genomic Workflow Automation Tool

 This application automates the process of aligning genomic sequences, sorting and indexing alignments, and detecting structural variations.
 The tool integrates **minimap2**, **samtools**, and **sniffles** into a streamlined workflow, all encapsulated in a Docker container for ease of use.